tharittk/dist-kv-raft/README.md

 ### Leader Election (3A)

 Elections are driven by randomized timeouts.
-This simple randomization policy effectively prevents "split votes" and simplifies system reasoning (**I appreciate this more after I study Paxos**).
+This simple randomization policy effectively prevents "split votes" and simplifies system reasoning (**I appreciate this more after I studied Paxos months after at my university 🔥**).

 The RequestVote RPC ensures safety: a peer grants a vote only if the candidate's log is at least as up-to-date as its own.